Dynamic Widget Class for WordPress Sidebar Widgets

 WordPress sidebar widget is Awesome.
 But unlike post class and body class, the widget do not have dynamic class name.
 For example you need to apply a certain style to every second widget in your sidebar, or to give no padding/margin to last widget in footer sidebar.
 There’s another alternative using css, to target first, last, or order of elements using nth-child, but i think this solution is simpler and better.

 I think the first idea about this comes from Justin Tadlock, on WordPress.org forum, Dynamic Widget Classes for use in CSS, 4 years ago. and i still wonder why this feature not yet added in Hybrid Core, But recently Theme Hybrid new community-contributed themes, Sukelius Magazine by Sinisa add this feature to style footer sidebar widget.
-Here’s the code i’m using in future release of my theme, it’s basicly the same with Sinisa’s code for Sukelius, with very little modification.
+Here’s the code i’m using in future release of my themes, it’s basicly the same with Sinisa’s code for Sukelius, with very little modification.

 in theme setup function:

-/* Additional css classes for widgets */ add_filter( 'dynamic_sidebar_params', 'genbu_widget_classes' );
+/* Additional css classes for widgets */

 the function: